-The charming town of Brisighella is perhaps the most interesting built location to visit within the "Vena del Gesso" ('Chalk Vein') Regional Park.
+The charming town of Brisighella is perhaps the most interesting built location to visit within the “Vena del Gesso” (Chalk Vein) Regional Park.
 The town itself is laid at the foot of three characteristic chalk peaks, which host the Rocca (castle), the Civic tower and the Santuario di Monticino respectively.
-These three features are among Brisighella's highlights and will be described in more detail later, one by one.
-But before doing that, let us give a look at the location at large (an aerial view of the town – as captured from the tower hill – is shown above; below, a similar sight is offered, but in a winter outlook).
+These three features are among Brisighella’s highlights and will be described in more detail later, one by one.
+But before doing that, let us give a look at the location at large (an aerial view of the town – as captured from the tower hill – is shown above; in the second picture, a similar sight is offered, but in a winter outlook).

 A Brief History of Brisighella

 The origins of the town date back to the end of the 12th century, when Maghinardo Pagani built the first important castle of the Lamone valley on one of the three peaks of selenite – a gypsum rock.